 Detailed info about NOL cards

-If you’re not a fan of public transportation, you can use taxis that are surprisingly very affordable.
+If you want someone else to drive you around, you can use taxis that are surprisingly very affordable.
 Here you can calculate the price for your taxi ride.
-If taxis are still too expensive for you, you can use the Dubai version of Uber called Careem.
+If taxis are still too expensive, you can try the Dubai version of Uber called Careem.

 And last but not least, if you’re a fan of those things, Dubai also has an open-roof hop-on-hop-off bus.